Thrinador/Wedding/README.md

 ## Introduction

-This sit covers all of the essential information you need to get by in poina's and Ben's wedding extravaganza. ..:;? can we do this?
+This site covers all of the essential information you need to get by in poina's and Ben's wedding.

 ## Overview